Huailai County

-Geography
+Geography and climate

 Huailai County is located in the eastern part of Zhangjiakou prefecture, with latitude ranging from 40° 04′ to 40° 35′ N and longitude 115° 16′ to 115° 58′ E. It contains the upper reaches of the Yongding River and borders Beijing Municipality.
 It is 87 km east-southeast of the urban area of Zhangjiakou and 120 km west-northwest of Beijing city proper.

 Huailai County has a monsoon-influenced, continental semi-arid climate (Köppen BSk), with cold, dry, and windy winters and hot, humid summers, with temperatures slightly warmer than Zhangjiakou due to the more southerly location but still significantly cooler than in Beijing due to the high elevation.
 The monthly 24-hour average temperature ranges from −7.0 °C in January to 24.8 °C in July, and the annual mean is 10.01 °C. A majority of the annual rainfall occurs in July and August alone.
 With monthly percent possible sunshine ranging from 60% in July to 73% in January and February, sunshine is abundant year-round, totalling about 3,030 hours annually.